Skip to content

 Loss & Training

-This paper is a dataset contribution and does not involve model training.
-The evaluation protocol includes: - Standard VTON metrics: FID, KID, SSIM, LPIPS - VLM-based evaluation metrics (Gemini-3-Flash): garment consistency, layering accuracy, styling technique accuracy
+This paper is a dataset contribution and does not involve specific model training.
+The evaluation protocol includes two categories of metrics: classical VTON metrics (FID, KID, SSIM, LPIPS) and VLM evaluation metrics (Gemini-3-Flash, evaluating garment consistency, layering accuracy, and styling accuracy).

 Key Experimental Results